 - Visit the CSEP-CPT exam page for dates/locations of workshops.

-- Knowledge of the CPAFLA manual is mandatory, and the CSEP-CPT Study Guide is recommended (some instructors may require both resoures).
+- Knowledge of the CSEP-PATH manual is mandatory, and the CSEP-CPT Candidate's Certification Guide is highly recommended (some instructors may require both resoures).
 You can order these and other resources online from the CSEP store.

 Step 3: Examination

 All candidates must successfully complete a theory and practical examination (in person).

 All candidates must register and become a CSEP member with the Registration Form (PDF).
 Annual membership fees will apply which include a mandatory insurance policy (ie professional and commercial liability).

 How do I maintain my certification?